 • • • •

-Off on the periphery of the “Dumbledore’s Men” pattern, but not by any means a part of it; Tom Riddle was effectively orphaned at birth and raised by well-intentioned but harassed strangers who never managed to love him.
+Off on the periphery of the “Dumbledore’s Men” progression, but not by any means a part of it; Tom Riddle was effectively orphaned at birth and raised by well-intentioned but harassed strangers who never managed to love him.
 When the boy had reached the age of 11, Dumbledore took one look, took a strong aversion, and distanced himself.
 We don’t know whether this made matters any worse.
 But it certainly didn’t help.
 Tom lost his mother at birth, his father effectively even before that.
 He only literally lost his father at age 15.
 By his own hand.

 • • • •